MJVL/ArrayWriter/README.md

 <a name="ArrayWriter+writeArray"></a>

 ### ArrayWriter.writeArray()
-Writes the contents of _list to the document in a paragraph tag.
+Writes the contents of _list to the document in paragraph tags.

 **Kind**: instance method of [<code>ArrayWriter</code>](#ArrayWriter)